SpongeBobSun/ReactNative-TL-DR/how-does-javascript-communicate-with-native-code.md

   }
 ```

 This function will first add informations for a native call \( module id, method id & parameters \) to a 'queue'.
 When the time is right it will use `global.nativeFlushQueueImmediate` to trigger actual function calls in native.
 It will also save success & failure callbacks to a global array with current call id.
 Question is - when does the `nativeFlushQueueImmediate` get triggered?

 First condition is this callback has to be exist.
 That means the native bridges must be initialized properly.

 Then we have a timing check - how long has it  been since the last flush?
 Is it longer than some throttle we've set \(MIN\_TIME\_BETWEEN\_FLUSHES\_MS = 5ms\)?
-Or do we still have some pending JavaScript function calls from native? **If the last flush is 5ms ago or we don't have any pending JavaScript calls the native call queue will be flushed. **
+Or do we still have some pending JavaScript function calls from native? **If the last flush is 5ms ago or we don't have any pending JavaScript calls, the native call queue will be flushed. **

 The reason why we're checking pending calls is when we finishing calling some JavaScript functions from native, it will flush queue for us.
 We've mentioned this in previous [chapter](./how-does-native-code-communicate-with-javascript).